Wraithers/node-trello-slack/ReadMe.md

 }
 ```

+Alternatively, use the ``index.js`` file already present

 ## Getting your Trello and Slack credentials

 You'll need a **Trello key and token.** [Get your key here](https://trello.com/1/appKey/generate): it's the one in the box near the top labeled "key."
 Once you have that key, substitute it into the following url for <KEY-HERE> and open it up in a browser tab:

     https://trello.com/1/connect?name=node-trello-slack&response_type=token&expiration=never&key=<KEY-HERE>

-You'll also need your webhook **token and domain** for Slack.
+You'll also need your webhook url for Slack.
 The domain is just the part of the url before `.slack.com`.
-To get your token, go to the following url (substituting your domain for `<YOUR-DOMAIN>`) and add the webhook integration (if it's not already enabled).
-The token will be listed in the left sidebar.
+To get your webhook url, go to the following url (substituting your domain for `<YOUR-DOMAIN>`) and add the webhook integration (if it's not already enabled).
+The url will appear after the integration is added.

     https://<YOUR-DOMAIN>.slack.com/services/new/incoming-webhook

-Fill all four of these values into your bot config, and tweak the other options
+Fill all three of these values into the ``index.js`` file, and tweak the other options

 ## Running...